quank123wip/ComfyUI-Step1X-Edit/README.md

 Download the safetensors weight of the pretrained model from [here](https://huggingface.co/stepfun-ai/Step1X-Edit), and then place them in `models/Step1x-Edit` (both the vae and model itself).

-Download the vision encoder(Qwen/Qwen2.5-VL-7B-Instruct) weight from [here], and place the whole folder inside `models/MLLM`.
+Download the vision encoder(Qwen/Qwen2.5-VL-7B-Instruct) weight from [here](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct), and place the whole folder inside `models/MLLM`.

 ## Citation